Some potential exam questions for the Soc 149/249 Final Exam. Updated May 31,2017

 8) What are the basic elements of Charles Murray's critique of welfare?
 How are these critiques similar to or different from the analysis of specific public policies we've read about in other books for this class?
 Compare Murray's analysis of social policy to at least one other text from the reading list

 9) What were the main claims in Daniel Patrick Moynihan’s famous report on the black family?
 What, in Moynihan’s view, explained the difference between black and white family structure?
 What evidence is there in other readings for the class to support or contradict Moynihan’s claims about the importance of family structure?
+[We did not read the Moynihan in 2017, so this question will not be on the final]

 11) Explain the role of mass incarceration as an historical phenomenon in the post-1970 US.
 What policies created mass incarceration?
 Why has the war on drugs had a more damaging effect in communities of color?
 How do the war on drugs and mass incarceration contribute to inequality in the US?
+Use Michelle Alexander, and an example from at least one other source.

 * Personal Responsibility and Work Opportunity Act of 1996